u-x/immigration-bot/README.md

 ### PREFIX
 This may be an immigration bot that should have no commands, but no, it does!
 This is the prefix of those commands.

+## Turning it on
+Make sure that the .env file is how you want it to be.
+Then you can do the following in the directory:
+  1. `npm i`
+  2. `npm start`

 ## Commands
 There is only one command, but it serves a purpose in the bot. `>immigration` serves the purpose of choosing to open or close the border.
 You can use `>immigration on|true|enable` to open the borders and `>immigration off|false|disable` to close the borders.